mauricioweb/repo-remoto/README.md

-# repo-remoto
+# Repositório Remoto Depois do Clone
-Descrição inserida no repositório antes do clone.
+Descrição inserida no repositório DEPOIS do clone.